Realm Profiling

 profiling results can be collected.
 Now we demonstrate how to collect

-the results of the task launched in the main_task
+the results of the task launched in the main_task.

 - To gather profiling results of a task, a

-object is created by passing theargs
+ProfilingResponseobject is created by passing theargsandarglen.

 ProfilingResponse resp(args, arglen);

-It is worth mentioning that for each ProfilingRequest
+It is worth mentioning that for each ProfilingRequest, there will be one and only

-reported back to the client, such that the client can use
+one ProfilingResponse reported back to the client, such that the client can use

 this feature to make sure all the profiling responses are collected.